 The same was true of every article of clothing I had on.
-I had shirts and shirts for all occasions and climates, t-shirts, dress shirts, wool shirts, warm shirts, work shirts, cool shirts … they had one tired shirt, bought from a 400-pound bale of used and reject shirts brought in by some trader from overseas, and maybe another shirt in reserve.
+I had shirts and shirts for all occasions and climates—dress shirts, t-shirts, wool shirts, warm shirts, work shirts, cool shirts … they had one tired shirt, bought from a 400-pound bale of used and reject shirts brought in by some trader from overseas, and maybe another shirt in reserve.

 Same for everything I was wearing.
 Where they had one, I had twenty.
 And that was just what I was wearing.

 I took stock.
 I had my youth and health.
 I had a college education.
 I had a good job, one of those things that are mythical in the world I was walking through.
 I was making in a day probably more cash than they saw in a year.
-I was being paid to get on a jet plane and go to strange countries and meet new people.
+I was being paid to get on a jet plane and go to strange countries and meet fascinating new people.

 But wait, as they say, there’s more.
 Back home I had my gorgeous ex-fiancee.
 And I owned my own house.
 Not a big house, to be true … but then I built it myself with my own hands, and most importantly I owned it free and clear.

-And I had a car, and an old pickup truck.
+And I had a newish car, and an old pickup truck.
 I had a house full of furniture.
 I had a couple of nice guitars.
 I had boxes and boxes of tools of all kinds—carpentry, plumbing, electrical, mechanical, concrete, everything I’d used to build and plumb and wire my house.
 I was partners in a 27′ fishing boat.
-A somewhat old and tired boat, but the fish didn’t care.
+A somewhat old and tired boat, to be fair, but the fish didn’t care.
 I had a hard-to-get commercial salmon fishing permit.

 Then there were the things I had that they’d maybe heard of but nobody they knew owned.
 Like say a bank account.
 Odds were very great that not one person among the dozens looking back at me as I walked that hot street had a bank account.
 Or a safe deposit box.
 A passport.
 Or how about say … credit?
 I could tap much more money than I had on hand.

-I assure you, it was a strange feeling to be there with the sun beating down and me sweating like crazy and looking around and thinking that about half the people in the world live like this or worse … and I have everything they’ve ever dreamed of, everything they’ve wished for, and a whole lot more that their dreams don’t even have room for.
+I assure you, it was a strange feeling to be there with the sun beating down and me sweating like crazy and looking around and thinking that about half the people in the world live like this or worse … and I have everything they’ve ever dreamed of, everything they’ve wished for, and a whole lot more, stuff that their dreams don’t even have room for.
 I thought, I’ve done it!
 I’ve made it!
 I’ve won!

 My life changed on that day.
 I was released from some kind of striving, some kind of grasping, some kind of push to be first.
 The most curious change for me was contemplating a new question I’d never had to face … what does a man do once he’s won?